NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

             * Daily.
 2. Play 2: Address the whole experience, from start to finish
     * Checklist:
-        - [x ] Understand the different points at which people will interact with the service – both online and in person
+        - [x] Understand the different points at which people will interact with the service – both online and in person
-        - [x ] Identify pain points in the current way users interact with the service, and prioritize these according to user needs
+        - [x] Identify pain points in the current way users interact with the service, and prioritize these according to user needs
         - [ ] Design the digital parts of the service so that they are integrated with the offline touch points people use to interact with the service
         - [ ] Develop metrics that will measure how well the service is meeting user needs at each step of the service
     * Key Questions: